 - Technical and Commercialization: Promote, uphold and sustain new and existing research activities in the Institute

-- Business development and Extension: Promote and embrace research findings through marketing of research products and offering shortcourse training to farmers. for more details visit jkuates website
+- Business development and Extension: Promote and embrace research findings through marketing of research products and offering shortcourse training to farmers and relevant stakeholders (research scientists, agricultural officers). for more details visit jkuates website

 - Postgraduate Academics: Facilitate advance training in Biotechnology through well-structured MSc. and PhD.
 Biotechnology courses